Get your (art) fix on Highway 95, Las Vegas to Reno

 Downtown Reno Riverwalk District

 The Reno Riverwalk, located along the picturesque Truckee River, is a charming confluence for diners, shoppers, joggers, swimmers, and kayakers exploring in the Truckee River Whitewater Park, as well as full of party-goers of music-packed, street-closing events, like Artown and Sculpture Fest.

-Nowadays, art adorns nearly every corner of Downtown Reno, from the massive murals sprucing up casino parking structures, to a long trail of sculptures, many of which have retired to Reno after stints dazzling Playa-goers at Burning Man, like the iconic Space Whale and BELIEVE sculptures at Reno City Plaza.
+Nowadays, art adorns nearly every corner of Downtown Reno, from the massive murals sprucing up casino parking structures, to a long trail of sculptures, many of which have retired to Reno after stints dazzling Playa-goers at Burning Man, like the iconic BELIEVE sculpture at Reno City Plaza.

 Surrounding blocks reveal parks, local theatres, the chic boutiques housed in The Basement of the newly reopened old U.S. Post Office building, the cafes and trendy taverns of California Street, the hands-on art and maker spaces down Dickerson Road, and cultural institutions like the Nevada Museum of Art.